jbunke/deltascript/docs/ls-3-vars.md

 ## 3.3 – Function parameters

 **Function parameters** are special types of variables.
-Rather than being declared with statements in the bodies of functions<sup>[§TODO - functions]()</sup>, they are defined in the function's signature.
+Rather than being declared with statements in the bodies of functions<sup>[§6.1](./ls-6-func.md#61--functions)</sup>, they are defined in the function's signature.
 Function parameters receive their values from the arguments passed to the function when it is called.
 These parameters can be either mutable or immutable, depending on whether the `final` keyword<sup>[c](#fn-c)</sup> is used in their declaration.
 That is to say, mutable parameters can be assigned new values in the bodies of the functions they are defined with.

 **Example:**